 If a student repeats a graduate course, the most recently earned grade will be averaged into the student's grade point average along with the original grade.
 Please note that in calculating grade point average, the second grade in the course does not replace the original grade.
 All enrollments and grades appear on the transcript.
 The student must complete a course repeat form in the Office of the Registrar (when registering for the course the second time).

 At the end of each semester, the College of Graduate and Professional Studies will review the cumulative grade point average (GPA) of all degree-seeking and professional endorsement graduate students and will identify those students whose cumulative GPA has fallen below 3.0 after a minimum of six graduate credit hours.
 Students whose cumulative GPA falls below 3.0 will be sent a letter advising them that they have been placed on academic warning and have until the end of the next term (in which they are enrolled in graduate classes at Longwood) to raise their cumulative GPA to a 3.0 or higher.
 Failure to raise the cumulative GPA to a 3.0 or higher will result in the student’s dismissal from the Longwood graduate program.

 Appeals for exceptions to the Academic Warning and Dismissal Policy may be presented to the Graduate Faculty Petitions Committee.
 Contact the College of Graduate and Professional Studies for information and deadlines for submitting an appeal.

 Upon dismissal, all access to Longwood technology resources is terminated.
-These systems include Longwood e-mail, portfolios, personal web pages, Canvas, and Smartforce.
+These systems include Longwood e-mail, portfolios, personal web pages, and Canvas.

 The faculty of Longwood University is unequivocally committed to the principle that evaluation of student work and assignment of grades is a responsibility and a prerogative to be exercised solely by the individual instructor.